 Posted by Darrell Nicholson at 04:13PM - Comments: (18)

 If youíre getting ready to store your boat in a wet or humid location and don't want to lose the battle with mildew, then youíll definitely want to read our report in the November 2013 issue of Practical Sailor.
-PS tester Drew Frye made a pleasant little discovery when he was researching and testing various anti-mildew protectants earlier this month.
+PS tester Drew Frye made a pleasant little discovery when he was researching and testing various anti-mildew protectants.
 Two inexpensive homemade concoctions did as well as or better than retail formulas that are 20 to 100 times more expensive.
 It wasnít a huge a surprise for Frye, who based the homebrew formulas on some of the more effective anti-mildew products from our previous tests.

 The 13-product test field comprised liquid sprays, and gels and solids that work through emitting a vapor.
 The three vapor products were Star briteís NosGUARD SG, which reacts with water to release chlorine-dioxide gas; Forespar Tea Tree Power, a tea tree oil-based gel in a vented tub; and Pur-A-Fy Air from Natureís Innovative Solutions, a lemongrass oil-based gel.